Dedyirama-id/Programmers-Note/README.md

-# Programmers Notes CLI Application
+# Todoist - Programmers Notes CLI Application

-Programmers Notes is a Command Line Interface (CLI) application that allows users to manage their accounts, todos, and notebooks.
+Todoist is a Command Line Interface (CLI) application that allows users to manage their accounts, todos, and notebooks.
 This application provides a variety of features for creating and managing tasks and notes efficiently.

 ## Features